jenetic/ecoshower/README.md

 ## Why is this a web app

-I don't know how to make mobile apps lol (and my goal was to make this in a day).
-This works better as a mobile app so maybe one day I'll turn it into one
+Yes this works better as a mobile app so maybe one day I'll turn it into one, but this was just made for fun in a short period of time with the intention of learning React.js and Firebase.

 ## Site
 ### Landing Page